scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:28
 session to your new VM.
 1:29
-We're going to use this to do two things--
+We’re going to use this to do two things–
 1:31
 install the Apache web server and install the monitoring 1:34